-Melinda Richter, Chair
+Melinda Richter, Emeritus

 Global Head, Johnson & Johnson Innovations, JLABS

-Prior to joining JLABS, Melinda was Founder and CEO of Prescience International, an award-winning firm dedicated to accelerating research to the patient.
+Before joining Johnson & Johnson, Melinda was Founder and CEO of Prescience International, an award-winning firm dedicated to accelerating research to the patient.
 Melinda founded Prescience after she had a medical emergency that left her questioning the efficiency and efficacy of the healthcare system.
-With the tenacity and resolve of a patient looking for a better solution, she set out to create a better model, which now forms the basis for JLABS’ operational infrastructure.
-Prior to starting Prescience, Melinda held posts across a variety of functional areas with a global corporation, Nortel Networks, in locations such as Research Triangle Park, New York, Toronto, London, Hong Kong and Beijing before arriving in San Francisco.
-She also initiated, raised capital and secured large corporate deals for several companies in both the life science and technology space.
+With the tenacity and resolve of a patient looking for a better solution, she set out to create a better model, which now forms the basis for JLABS.
+Prior to starting Prescience, Melinda held posts across a variety of functional areas with a global corporation, Nortel Networks in Research Triangle Park, New York, Toronto, London, Hong Kong and Beijing before arriving in San Francisco.
+She also raised capital and secured large corporate deals for companies in both the life science and technology space.

 Melinda holds a B.Comm from the University of Saskatchewan in Canada and an MBA from INSEAD in France.
 Melinda is Board Chair Emeritus and board member of California Life Sciences (CLS), a board member of BIO’s Technology Transfer Committee, a board member of The ESSEC International Advisory Board, and a member of the National Cancer Advisory Board Ad Hoc Working Group of the National Cancer Institute Small Business Innovation Research Program.